7 Reasons to Invest in Property in Luton and Where to Buy

 Increasingly Attractive to Property Investors

-Over the past decade Luton has undergone transformation and external investment continues to provide a boost to the town.
+Over the past decade, Luton has undergone a transformation and external investment continues to provide a boost to the town.

 The city’s Cultural Quarter, located near the main railway station, is being improved through a £3.9 million upgrade creating studios, art venues and theatre space.
 A 70-acre commercial area, New Century Park, is set to deliver 4,000 jobs and in Marsh Farm, a £25 million shopping centre is in the pipeline alongside regeneration work underway at the former Vauxhall car plant.
 Bartlett square is another development set to bring in 2,000 jobs while across the city mixed-use development schemes have been given the green light.

 Just off the M1, close to the M25 and 30-miles from London, Luton boasts great transport links.
 With its proximity to London and the South-East, Luton has the potential to become a town that offers all the advantages of proximity to the capital with the advantages of affordable land, housing values, commercial rents and living costs.